 Vizient® brings together quality and performance leaders to collaborate on focused problem solving designed to pinpoint performance improvement initiatives.
-We offer these health care collaboratives as opportunities to network with like-minded members and collaborative with subject matter experts to work on common issues vital to our nation's health care reform.
-We offer collaborative projects, webinars and archived web resources that combine expert-led research and insights to help you realize top-tier performance in quality, safety and cost effectiveness.
+We offer these health care collaboratives as opportunities to network with like-minded members and collaborate with subject matter experts to work on common issues vital to our nation's health care reform.
+We offer collaborative projects, webinars and completed web resources that combine expert-led research and insights to help you realize top-tier performance in quality, growth strategy, care delivery excellence and expense management.

 - Working with peers to solve important issues

 - Focusing on a variety of domains from efficiency to patient safety

 - Accessing resources to help your organization improve

 Outcomes data demonstrate that organizations participating in health care collaboratives have better results and reduce patient harm at a greater rate than nonparticipants.
 Experiences of participating members include:

 - A reduction in patient harm and readmissions, extending to lives saved